Analysis, Critique and Suggested Modification

 Updated schematics for the project were placed online in May 2018.
 Changes in the May 2018 schematics were very minimal compared to the May 2017 schematics.

 Unfortunately, the May 2018 schematics included no changes at any of the locations of my items of concern.
 However, a project representative informed me that adjustments to the design including some of these concerns are still possible in a future re-evaluation of the ROD (Record of Decision).

-As of January 2019, it appears that the ROD is going to be delayed and is no longer expected in early 2019, so a re-evaluation would occur after the initial ROD is received but before construction begins.
-Depending on the section of the project, a re-evaluation could be fairly soon (2019) or years in the future.
+As of January 2019, it appears that the ROD is going to be delayed and is no longer expected in early 2019.
+A re-evaluation would occur after the initial ROD is received but before construction begins.
+Depending on the section of the project, a re-evaluation could be soon after receipt of the ROD or years in the future.

 Of course, I would be pleased to see some adjustments at any of the locations of concern before the project proceeds to construction.
 And I realize that changes in many or most locations may not be warranted, technically feasible or cost effective.

 Still, even with my remaining concerns, the project provides huge benefits to the downtown Houston freeway complex, so I continue to support the project and encourage TxDOT to proceed to construction as soon as possible.